a-sit-plus/warden/README.md

 Following Apple's attestation format makes it clear that no data, but only hashes are ever encoded and signed.
 Hence, it allows for a lot of flexibility when it comes to the data to be hashed.
-The new _Supreme_ attestation format exploits this and does not only pass the hash over a challenge to the AppAttest service, but instead constructs a structured (JSON) client data object, inspired by WebAuthn and passes tha hash of this data to DCAppAttest.
+The new _Supreme_ attestation format exploits this and does not only pass the hash over a challenge to the AppAttest service, but instead constructs a structured (JSON) client data object, inspired by WebAuthn and passes the hash of this data to DCAppAttest.
 This means that:

 1. A `ClientData` object is created based on the challenge and the public key to attest.
 2. The ClientData is serialized to JSON, and the `ByteArray`-representation of this JSON string are hashed using SHA-256: